gynamics/zsh-usepkg/README.md

 defpkg :name fzf-completion  :source completion.zsh defpkg :name fzf-keybindings :source key-bindings.zsh

-# an alternative way is to override that package with the same name later:
+# an alternative way is to do eager loading, then override that package
 # however, this approach will make reload operation broken.
 # we may discuss for a better solution later. (e. g. introduce more separators like zplug?)
 #defpkg :name fzf :source completion.zsh